MCP HAR Server

 Usage with Claude Desktop

-To use this server with Claude Desktop, add the following configuration to your claude_desktop_config.json
+To use this server with Claude Desktop, add the following configuration to your claude_desktop_config.json:

-The configuration file claude_desktop_config.json
+The configuration file claude_desktop_config.json is located at:

 After changing the configuration, please restart Claude Desktop.